kbcoulter/PPEARL/README.md

 but is currently achieved in under 50% of cases.
 This is largely due to a lack of non-invasive tests with acceptable sensitivity, compounded by the co-occurrence of pathogens in asymptomatic patients.

-We present PPEARL, a partial latent class model (pLCM), built on an enriched set of clinical markers from the CARPE DIEM1 and MEEP2 datasets as a computational approach to determine pathogen etiology.
+We present PPEARL, a partial latent class model (pLCM), built on an enriched set of clinical markers from the CARPE DIEM and MEEP datasets as a computational approach to determine pathogen etiology.

 To determine an individual’s latent lung infection status based on partial knowledge from multivariates, heterogeneous measurements, and discrete